StefFrustagli/the-italian-hangman-game/README.md

 ### Project's goal & Design

 The idea was to make a simple and essential game with a retro appeal.
-I wanted to limit possible aesthetic improvements and let the player experience the pure joy or frustration of guessing words.
+I wanted to limit possible aesthetic improvements and let the player experience the pure joy and frustration of guessing words.
 The game mechanics were designed to be straightforward and immediate.
 As a result, the game is fast and can be enjoyed during a study or work break.

 ### Ideal players

-- Learner of Italian as a second language who wish to practice their Italian words.
+- Learner of Italian as a second language who wants to practice Italian words.
 - Casual Italian speaker player with a basic knowledge of English who wants to play a guessing word game.
 - Casual player with a basic knowledge of Italian and English who wants to distract themselves from daily tasks.
 - Gamer who loves word retro games.